vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/videos/gemfire-for-kubernetes-install.md

 youtube_id: vbskafFrJ_I
 ---

-VMware's Charlie Black, product manager for Tanzu GemFire Vmware, walks through how to install the Tanzu GemFire operator and creates a GemFire cluster.
+VMware's Charlie Black, product manager for Tanzu GemFire VMware, walks through how to install the Tanzu GemFire operator and creates a GemFire cluster.